True Crime

 Lies from lips that seek to deceive and flatter.

-A lie from a stranger is complex, but deception caused by those who share a community feels particularly painful.
+A lie from a stranger is complex, but deception caused by those who live in our community feels particularly painful.
 Someone who seeks to manipulate us with kind words intended to build us up loses all our trust when the truth is revealed.
-To deal with someone who tells you directly one thing, and then does the opposite, leaves you doubting yourself.
+Someone who tells you one thing directly and then does the opposite leaves you doubting yourself.
+Did I misunderstand?

 3 May the LORD cut off all flattering lips, the tongue that makes great boasts,